Table of Contents

 The NTA database contains the most detailed and up-to-date NTA data that have been submitted by the NTA country teams.
 All NTA data are in the local currency unit and nominal.
 The database is updated continuously as new data becomes available.

 NTA data is downloaded in a two-step process: 1) data selection; and 2) data downloading.

 First, the menu displayed below is used to select countries, variables, variable types, and years.
-"Attributes" is not currently in use for publicly available data.

 Second, a download screen will appear that allows you to download data or documentation.
 If no selection is made, all data are downloaded.